voyagersearch/quickstart-java/README.md

 -----------------

 These samples include simple unit tests in addition to more complex integration tests.
-The integration tests require an instance of voyager running.
+The integration tests require an instance of Voyager to be running.
 By default the integration tests will look to http://localhost:8888, to change this, set the `voyager.url` system property:

     ant -Dvoyager.url=http://yourhost:2345/path integration